Gusmeist/Chip8-Emulator/README.md

 # Chip8 Emulator with C++

+A work in progress emulator for the Chip8 instruction set written for fun.

 ## Overview

 This is a very basic emulator of the standard Chip8 instruction set.
 It is capable of playing roms (No sound).
 More features to come later.